Jurga Šeduikytė

 Jurga Šeduikytė (born February 11, 1980, Klaipėda, Lithuania), known by her stage names Jurga and formerly Dingau, is a Lithuanian singer and songwriter.

 Biography

 Jurga was born into a family of musicians in Telšiai, where she spent her first childhood years.
 In her second school year she moved to Palanga, where she took piano lessons at the local music school and graduated from high school.
 She studied journalism at Vilnius University.

 In 2002, she participated in the TV singer contest Fizz Superstar.
 The same year she began to perform under the pseudonym Dingau with girl-rock band Muscat.
-In 2004 she played in the musicals Ugnies medžioklė su varovais and Tadas Blinda.
+In 2004 she played in the musicals Fire Hunt with Beaters (Ugnies medžioklė su varovais) and Tadas Blinda.